cjratcliff/ml-compiled/docs/optimizers.rst

 Asynchronous SGD
 ___________________
 Each worker processes a batch of data and computes the gradients.
-These gradients are then sent to the server holding the parameters which are then updated.
+A central server holds the model parameters.
+The workers fetch the parameters from the parameter server and use them to compute gradients, which are then sent to the parameter server so the weights can be updated.

 `Project Adam: Building an Efficient and Scalable Deep Learning Training System , Chilimbi et al. (2014) <https://pdfs.semanticscholar.org/043a/fbd936c95d0e33c4a391365893bd4102f1a7.pdf>`_